BrooksLabUCSC/flair/README.md

 Other downloads:
 - [promoter BED file](http://hgdownload.cse.ucsc.edu/goldenPath/hg18/encodeDCC/wgEncodeBroadHmm/wgEncodeBroadHmmGm12878HMM.bed.gz) to supplement in FLAIR-collapse for better TSS-calling for GM12878 cells
 - [Native RNA Pass reads](https://github.com/nanopore-wgs-consortium/NA12878/blob/master/RNA.md) Running these 10 million nanopore reads from `fastq` through flair align, correct, and collapse modules to assembled isoforms with 8 threads requires ~3.5 hours (includes ~2.5 hours of minimap2 alignment)

+## Cite FLAIR <a name="cite"></a>
+If you use FLAIR in your publication, please cite with the bioRxiv for now:
+>Tang, A. D. et al. Full-length transcript characterization of SF3B1 mutation in chronic lymphocytic leukemia reveals downregulation of retained introns.
+>bioRxiv 410183 (2018). doi:10.1101/410183